chuntington/webpack-boilerplate/README.md

 ### Using SPA Frameworks

-Below is an example of implementing Vuejs. *Other frameworks may be used according to their independent implementations.*
+Below is an example of implementing Vue.js, along with `.vue` template support.

 In your terminal: